-Finally we report in the last column the $l2$ distance between the degree distribution of the output graph and KC.
-Please note that except for rare \textit{unigraphic} graphs, there exists multiple graphs having the same degree distribution, so this metric is not a correctness assessment per se.
-In other words, while strictly positive such distance implies a incorrect result, a distance of 0 does not imply a perfect (isomorphic to KC) result.
-The table is sorted using this last column.
+Finally we report in the last column the $L2$ distance between the degree distribution of the output graph and KC.
+Please note that except for rare \textit{unigraphic} graphs, there exists multiple graphs having the same degree distribution, so this metric is not a correctness assessment \emph{per se}.
+In other words, while a positive distance implies an incorrect result, a distance of 0 does not imply a perfect result (i.e. isomorphic to KC).
+The table is sorted using the last column.

-Table \ref{table:stats} shows that no output graph is exactly correct: all LLMs do hallucinate.
-The closest one being by the dbrx-instruct model, with just two hallucinated (i.e. added) edges.
-ChatGPT models (3.5 and 4o) then follow and both return the same output graph.
-Many results are radically different from the correct one (hence deserving being coined hallucinations), with a surprisingly high heterogeneity among the answers (for instance, with $|E|$ ranging from 8 to 153).
+Table \ref{table:stats} shows that no output graph is exactly correct, i.e. all LLMs hallucinate.
+The closest being the dbrx-instruct model, with just two hallucinated (i.e. added) edges.
+ChatGPT models (3.5 and 4o) follow and both return the same output graph.
+Many outputs are radically different from the correct one, with a surprisingly high heterogeneity among the answers (for instance, with $|E|$ ranging from 8 to 153).

-The bottom of the list is populated by output graphs that heavily differ from the ground truth, with i.e. the graph on Figure \ref{a:misfits-a} that is a star with two central nodes (resulting in a low assortativity score).
+The bottom of the list is populated by output graphs that heavily differ from the ground truth, e.g. the graph on Figure \ref{a:misfits-a} that is star shaped with two central nodes (resulting in a low assortativity score).
 In this precise case, the number of nodes is correct, 34, and the number of edges close to correct, showing that model has probably learned these global features but not the topology.
-Figure \ref{a:misfits-b} demonstrate the opposite case for llama-2-13b-chat-hf, where node and edge counts are very low (6 and 8 respectively).
-Another interesting case is mistral-large having the correct number of nodes while hallucinating nearly twice the number of edges (see Figure \ref{a:misfits-c}), explaining its high distance to the degree sequence of KC, and its poor modularity in comparison.
-Finally, Figure \ref{a:misfits-d} demonstrates for snowflake-arctic-instruct the output of a dense graph (except for a node, resulting in a high density).
+Figure \ref{a:misfits-b} demonstrates the opposite case for llama-2-13b-chat-hf, where node and edge counts are very low (6 and 8 respectively).
+Another interesting case is mistral-large, which generates the correct number of nodes while hallucinating nearly twice the number of edges (see Figure \ref{a:misfits-c}), which explains its large distance to the degree sequence of KC, and its poor modularity in comparison.
+Finally, Figure \ref{a:misfits-d} showcases for snowflake-arctic-instruct the output of a dense graph (except for a node, resulting in a high density).